ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ##  External Reporting Addresses {#external-report-addresses}

 To avoid abuse by bad actors, reporting addresses generally have to be inside the domains about which reports are requested.
-In order to accommodate special cases such as a need to get reports about domains that cannot actually receive mail, [@!I-D.ietf-dmarc-aggregate-reporting, section 3] describes a DNS-based mechanism for verifying approved external reporting.
+To accommodate special cases such as a need to get reports about domains that cannot actually receive mail, [@!I-D.ietf-dmarc-aggregate-reporting, section 3] describes a DNS-based mechanism for verifying approved external reporting.

 The obvious consideration here is an increased DNS load against domains that are claimed as external recipients.
 Negative caching will mitigate this problem, but only to a limited extent, mostly dependent on the default TTL in the domain's SOA record.